Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Introduction

-We avoid the direct full translation of the specifications into a graph and instead focus on the following two observations: (1) It is possible to influence how hard it is to satisfy a counting constraint by varying the parameters $k$, $l$ in the counting constraints.
+We avoid the direct full translation of the specifications in form of counting constraints into a graph and instead focus on the following two observations: (1) It is possible to influence how hard it is to satisfy a counting constraint by varying the parameters $k$, $l$ in the counting constraints.
 More precisely, the (non-)existence of a strategy that fulfills the specification in a game with a set of counting constraints allows to make statements about the (non-)existence of such a strategy in a game with a set of counting constraints with varied parameters.
 (2) The values in the counting constraints influence the scale of the game graph that encodes all information given by the constraints.
-The larger $k$ and $l$, the exponentially larger is the graph.
+The larger $k$ and $l$, the exponentially larger in the (unary) values of $k$ and $l$ is the graph, if the memory on the last moves is encoded into the states of the graph.
 Consequently, the values influence how much computational power and/or memory is needed in order to synthesize a winning strategy.